-German.-Lang and Needler: High School German Grammar (Ryerson, Toronto), to end of page 109, with corresponding grammatical explanations.
-Gluck Auf, A First German Reader (Ginn).
-Bagster-Collins: A First German Reader (Holt) pages 1 to 44.
+German.-B. J. Vos: Essentials of German (Holt, Copp Clark), to the end of Lesson 26.
+Muller and Wenckebach: Gluckauf (Ginn).
+Bagster-Collins: A First German Reader (Holt), pages 1 to 44.
 Easy sight translation from German into English and from English into German.